Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/README.md

 - Console Port: `9001`
 - Used for document storage

-See `../MINIO_SETUP.md` for MinIO setup instructions.
+See `docs/MINIO_SETUP.md` for detailed MinIO setup instructions.

 ## 📖 Additional Documentation